 Note:

 Microsoft sets the Userinfo URI: https://graph.microsoft.com/oidc/userinfo.
-It is not specific to your Microsoft Entra ID domain. https://graph.microsoft.com is not sufficient.
+It's not specific to your Microsoft Entra ID domain. https://graph.microsoft.com is not sufficient.

 - Copy the value in the OAuth 2.0 authorization endpoint (v2) field.